GodPhoenix2003/SEM-5/DBMS/Assignment 1/Assignment 1(using oracle lice sql).md

 1. **What is SQL?**

-   > Structured Querry Language (SQL) is a programming language is a programming language for storing and processing information in a relational database.
+   > Structured Querry Language (SQL) is a programming language for storing and processing information in a relational database.
 A relational database stores information in a tabular format, with rows and columns representing different data attributes an the various relationships between the data values.
    >
 2. **Explain several parts of SQL.**